 Pick Your Faucets

 Faucets will be the only hardware on the countertop, meaning they’re going to stand out more than normal.
 Be this as it is, you’ll want to choose the best option for you.
 Consider a statement metal, such as gold or silver, if you want to complement a neutral stone.
 Otherwise, brushed brass, sterling silver, or even black could give you that sleek, minimalist look you are going for.

 Your statement sink is only going to work if the rest of your bathroom is sleek and minimal as well.
 You’ll want to make time to coordinate the rest of your design, using matching neutral stones and straight surfaces as often as possible, as Kardashian and West did.

-Though basinless sinks are indeed unique looking, they can also be a truly standout piece that adds value, interest, and one-of-a-kind style to your bathroom.
+Though basinless sinks are indeed unique looking, they can also be a truly standout piece that adds value, interest, and a one-of-a-kind style to your bathroom.